Get

 Sources: Beaches Animal Hospital (Toronto), Torbay Road Animal Hospital (St. John’s), Atlas Animal Hospital (Vancouver), Ottawa Humane Society (Ottawa), Clinique Veterinaire Vaudreuil (Montreal), Regina Humane Society, Centennial Animal Hospital (Winnipeg)

-Many animal shelters host microchipping clinics, where they offer the procedure at a discounted rate for pet parents on a strict budget.
+Many animal shelters host microchipping clinics, where pet parents on a strict budget can obtain the procedure at a discounted rate.
 You may want to contact your local Humane Society to inquire about upcoming clinic days.

 Additional Costs to Anticipate